RESOStandards/web-api-commander/doc/Certification.md

 ## Java and the JDK
 To run the Commander as an _automated testing tool_, a Java 64-bit JDK must be installed.

-The Commander has been tested with JDK 1.8 and 10 at this point.
+The Commander has been tested with JDK 1.8, 10, and 11 at this point.
+JDK 11 is preferred.

 Those using JDK 11+, please [report issues](https://github.com/RESOStandards/web-api-commander/issues) if they arise.

 To see whether you have the JDK installed, type the following using your local command line environment:

 ```
 $ java -version
 ```

 If you have a Java JDK installed, your output will look something like:
 ```
 $ java -version